aureliaball/mm-tools/_episodes/02-md-alkanes.md

 > ## Your Turn - Simulation of Butane
 >
-> Make a copy of the code you wrote to run your ethane simulation.
+> Make a copy of the notebook you wrote to run your ethane simulation and call it `butane_BasicMD_OpenMM`.
 Modify this code to:
 > 1. Read in the files `butane.gaff2.xml` and `butane.pdb`
 > 1. Carry out a 10 ps MD simulation to bring the butane molecule to an equilibrium temperature of 298 K in which output is printed every 0.5 ps (Leave the minimization portion beforehand unchanged.)
 > 1. Carry out a 40 ns MD simulation at 298 K in which output is printed every 1 ns and structures are (still) saved every 0.2 ps into a file called `butane_sim.dcd`.